MineBill/dotfiles/README.md

 - paru:
     AUR helper that's based on yay and written in rust.

+## Notes
+Zsh is mainly configured from [home-manager](./home-manager/.config/nixpkgs/home.nix) but some of the configurations is in [zsh](./zsh)

+Alacritty is also configured from [home-manager](./home-manager/.config/nixpkgs/home.nix) so for right now the alacritty folder is not used.

 ## Newsboat
 ### Getting count of unread items:
 One solution is using `newsboat -x print-unread` but that will fail when there is more than one instance of newsboat running.